When talking about colonization in Africa, it is common to hear that Ethiopia and Liberia were never colonized by any of the European superpowers.

 The ACS were a group of white men who sort to displace free black people from the United States.
 They believed free black people had no place in America, so these black men were returned to Africa, the colony of Liberia (meaning land of the free).

-Liberia received partial independence in 1839 through a commonwealth declaration, however it wasn’t until 26 July 1847 did Liberia attain liberty.
-During the wave of Imperialism (or ‘scramble for Africa’ as some call it) in the 1880s which saw various European states attempt to colonize Africa, Liberia was ignored because it was still seen as a United States colony.
+Liberia received partial independence in 1839 through a commonwealth declaration, however, it wasn’t until the 26th of July, 1847, that Liberia did indeen attain liberty.
+During the era of colonization (or ‘scramble for Africa’ as some call it) in the 1880s which saw various European states attempt to colonize Africa, Liberia was ignored because it was still seen as a United States colony.

 Some years later, Italy tried to capture the region but failed woefully due to undermining the smartness of the Ethiopians who had successfully learned how to protect their land.